Amir Chand Jagdish Kumar (Exports) IPO Subscription at 1.24x

 *this image is generated using AI for illustrative purposes only.

-The initial public offering of Amir Chand Jagdish Kumar (Exports) has concluded with an overall subscription of 1.19 times, reflecting moderate investor response to the export-focused company's market debut.
+The initial public offering of Amir Chand Jagdish Kumar (Exports) has recorded an overall subscription of 1.24 times, with varying levels of participation across different investor categories.

 Category Subscription Multiple